mahiki/desertislandutils/notes/toobigdatadoc-dev-log.md

 ### github repo
 after script skeleton is in

-repo added to github. remindme has thing to push to new github.
+DONE: repo added to github. remindme has thing to push to new github.

 ## BLUSH-RESPONSE: SCRIPT SKELETON
 ```bash